 The Rescued by Ruby soundtrack includes music by Danny B. Harvey and Grace Gaustad.
-This info article contains spoilers for Katt Shea’s 2022 Netflix movie.
+This info article contains spoilers and song details for Katt Shea’s 2022 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Rescued by Ruby stars Grant Gustin as Daniel, a trooper for the Rhode Island State Police-Wickford Barracks.
 Kaylah Zander co-stars as the protagonist’s wife, Melissa, while Scott Wolf rounds out the main cast as the captain of a K-9 unit.
 The storyline follows Daniel as he attempts to overcome financial and confidence issues while training a street dog.
 Composer Joy Ngiaw (June and Kopi) scored the family-friendly film; music supervisor Valerie Biggin (Sweet Magnolias) handled the featured needle-drops.
 Here’s every song in Rescued by Ruby, an adaptation of Squire Rushnell and Louise DuArt’s short story “Dogwink Ruby” from the 2021 book Dogwinks: True Godwink Stories of Dogs and the Blessings They Bring.

 Read More at VV — Soundtracks of Cinema: ‘Marilyn’s Eyes’

 Rescued by Ruby Soundtrack: Every Song in the 2022 Netflix Movie